DCMLab/pitchplots/README.md

 To use your own file, replace `path` with the path to your file.

-then you can try the static module by passing csv files or Dataframe:
+## Plotting

+In order to plot the notes of a piece, import the `pitchplots.static` module and use one of its plotting functions.
+They take as input the output of the parser, i.e. either a DataFrame object:

 ```python
 import pitchplots.static as pps

 pps.hexagonal_chart(df_data_example)
 ```
-or
+ or a CSV file:
 ```python
 import pitchplots.static as pps

 pps.hexagonal_chart('csv/data_example.csv')
 ```

-then to see all the possibilities you can look at the [documentation_hexagonal_chart.ipynb](documentation_hexagonal_chart.ipynb) for hexagonal_chart information and the [documentation_pie_chart.ipynb](documentation_pie_chart.ipynb) for pie_chart information.
+A more detailed overview about the functionality of the plotting functions is given in the notebooks [documentation_hexagonal_chart.ipynb](documentation_hexagonal_chart.ipynb) for information on `hexagonal_chart` and [documentation_pie_chart.ipynb](documentation_pie_chart.ipynb) for information on `pie_chart information`.

 ## Functions